StathisKap/Blasteroids/README.md

 ## TODO
-- Make the Asteroids spawn in waves
-- Make the Asteroids split in two every time they are shot
 - Add a score at the top left of the game
 - Create a Menu with a scoreboard, options, play and exit options
 - Package it and give it an installer so people who can't program or mess around with git, can still play it